mitranim/imperouter/readme.md

 onLocationChange(history.location)
 ```

 On location changes, we probably want to render the UI.
 Subscribe to the history and imperatively render from from the top.
-Assuming you're using Imperouter with Preact, make sure to include a `Context` with the history; this is required for pushstate links.
+Assuming you're using Imperouter with React or Preact, make sure to include a `Context` with the history; this is required for pushstate links.

 ```js
 import * as React from 'preact'